Litetokens/Documentation/English_Documentation/LITETOKENS_Blockchain_Explorer/Litescan_Envoy_Template.md

 ## Intro

-Litescan provides a way for Super Representatives to publish their information right where the voters are, on Litescan!
+Litescan provides a way for Envoys to publish their information right where the voters are, on Litescan!

-Super Representatives can use this template to build a static page which will be shown on Litescan.
-The link will be placed in the voting overview page right next to the name of SR.
+Envoys can use this template to build a static page which will be shown on Litescan.
+The link will be placed in the voting overview page right next to the name of LE.

-The Super Representatives can manage their own content by editing files in the Github repository.
+The Envoys can manage their own content by editing files in the Github repository.

 ## How to use

-__This guide assumes that you already have an account with Super Representative (candidate) status.__
+__This guide assumes that you already have an account with Envoy (candidate) status.__

 ### Step 1: Copy/Fork the template on Github